Small-Business Lending Indicators Dashboard

 2. SBA Lender Activity Reports - U.S. Small Business Administration.
 FY2025 Annual Lending Data and FY2026 7(a) Lender Activity Reports through February 2026.

 3. Census Bureau Business Formation Statistics - U.S. Census Bureau.
-Business Formation Statistics, January 2026.
+Business Formation Statistics, March 2026 (Release CB26-61, April 8, 2026).
 Applications and projected formations data.

 4. NFIB Small Business Economic Trends - National Federation of Independent Business.
-Small Business Economic Trends, January 2026.
+Small Business Economic Trends, March 2026 (released April 8, 2026).
 Optimism Index and component indicators.

 5. Federal Reserve Senior Loan Officer Opinion Survey (SLOOS) - Board of Governors of the Federal Reserve System.
 Senior Loan Officer Opinion Survey on Bank Lending Practices, January 2026 (covering Q4 2025).